-For those who don’t know, the Kansas City Public Library’s Central Branch hosts an event called Art Starts at the Library on the First Friday of every month.
+For those who don’t know, the Kansas City Public Library’s Central Branch hosts an event called Art Starts at the Library on every other First Friday.
 The library re-opens from 5:30 p.m. to 7:30 p.m. to provide “a perfect family-friendly starting point for your First Friday,” according to the library’s website.

 On Friday, February 2, the festivities included arts and crafts for the little ones, soothing live jams from the saxophone-and-piano ensemble Trio Spiritus, and two art exhibits: on the second floor was Cattle, Cowboys and Culture: Kansas City and Amarillo, Building an Urban West; on the first-floor’s Genevieve Guldner Gallery was This is Really Happening, See?, an everyday-life photography exhibit featuring the work of Casey Lee Holden and Nelson Pereira.
 Holden highlights the less-than-glamorous reality of her family home life, while Pereira depicts the day-to-day life of his native El Salvador in a grounded celebration of its culture.
 The theme for the February’s event was Chinese New Year, which meant that a generous sampling of delectable Chinese dishes – as well as beer and wine (gratuities accepted!) – were available free of charge.
 The event drew a variety of attendees; plenty of families, sure, but also dozens of young adults undoubtedly seeking a jumping-off point for a night of artistic revelry, with First Friday festivities happening just a few blocks south in the Crossroads district.